tganderson0/mdx-blog-posts/README.md

 ## Current Posts

 [AWS Blog](./src/aws-blog/), a post about various services AWS provides.
+The file [example.mdx](./src/aws-blog/example.mdx) is the main file for previewing.
+It uses all the components in that same folder.